Now go! Harrison Ford is confirmed at Marvel

 The news was made official by Deadline.
 The actor joins the cast following the untimely death of William Hurt (1950-2022), who played the role in films like Avengers: Infinity War (2018) and Black Widow (2021).
 New World Order will be Captain America’s fourth film and the first with Sam Wilson (Anthony Mackie) taking on the hero’s shield from Steve Rogers (Chris Evans).

 Appearing in Captain America 4, however, does not prevent Harrison Ford from also appearing in the Thunderbolts feature.
-If confirmed, he will join characters such as Yelena Belova (Florence Pugh), Red Guardian (David Harbour), Winter Soldier (Sebastian Stan), Ghost (Hannah John-Kamen), Taskmaster (Olga Kurylenko), Val (Julia Louis- Dreyfus) and US Agent (Wyatt Russell).
+If confirmed, he will join the likes of Yelena Belova (Florence Pugh), Red Guardian (David Harbour), Winter Soldier (Sebastian Stan), Ghost (Hannah John-Kamen), Taskmaster (Olga Kurylenko), Val (Julia Louis- Dreyfus) and US Agent (Wyatt Russell).

 The character could also be related to the Hulk’s (Mark Ruffalo) and She-Hulk’s (Tatiana Maslany) upcoming projects — whatever they may be.
 In the comics, Thaddeus “Thunderbolt” Ross is obsessed with Bruce Banner.
 In fact, the interest ended his life.